-The trial goes smoothly: because Raskolnikov confessed, and was thought to have been under the influences of insanity and physical illness, his sentence is relatively mild.
+The trial goes smoothly: because Raskolnikov confessed and was thought to have been under the influences of insanity and physical illness, his sentence is relatively mild.

-Character witnesses are called, including Razumihin, who reveals that in addition to the acts of kindness we've already heard about, Raskolnikov spent all his money helping another student, who was sick.
+They call character witnesses, including Razumihin, who reveals that in addition to the acts of kindness we've already heard about, Raskolnikov spent all his money helping another student, who was sick.

 Raskolnikov is sentenced to eight years in prison in Siberia.

 Pulcheria becomes sick and is deeply troubled.
-Dounia and Razumihin try to keep everything from her and to talk about Raskolnikov as little as possible.
+Dounia and Razumihin try to keep everything from her and talk about Raskolnikov as little as possible.
 They even move her out of town while the trial is going on.